muzankib/acl/specification.md

 # Core Concepts

 1. Asset
-2. Market
+2. Ownership
-3. Ownership
+3. Notification
+4. Market

 ## Asset

-Assets are digital property rights and their relationship to a resource or a set of resources.
+- Assets are digital property rights and their relationship to a resource or a set of resources.

-Assets can be created by anyone *using the ACL protocol*.
+- Assets can be created by anyone *using the ACL protocol*.

-Assets are described by their ID, URI, and metadata.
+- Assets are described by their ID, URI, and metadata.

+[TODO] Decide how metadata will be managed, open or controlled?

 ## Ownership

-Ownership is a mapping from an asset to an address.
+- Ownership is a mapping from an asset to an address.

-Only one owner is permitted.
+- Only one owner is permitted.

-An asset is mapped to an address once the address proves it is able to exercise the digital right it's attempting to claim as its property.
+- An asset is mapped to an address once the address proves it is able to exercise the digital right it's attempting to claim as its property.

-Prospective owners can generate a unique hash or file using their signature from the ownership service
+- Prospective owners can generate a unique hash or file using their signature from the ownership service.

-The Ownership Oracle service verifies proof-of-ownership by searching the listed URI for the Ownership hash or file signed by the prospective owner's address.
+- The Ownership Oracle service verifies proof-of-ownership by searching the listed URI for the Ownership hash or file signed by the prospective owner's address.

+[TODO] Describe how ownership is proven for a set of example assets [TODO] Research proof-of-ownership oracles

+## Notification

+- The protocol incentivises buyers to seek out and bid on valuable assets ahead of those asset owners entering the market.

+- Therefore, notification is the process by which owners are notified of bids on their assets.

+[TODO] Decide if the protocol incentivises notification and, if so, describe how

 ## Market

-Market is a collection of bids stored against an asset.
+- Market is a collection of bids stored against an asset as a continuous auction.

-Any user can submit a bid for any asset on the web directly to the network by submitting a valid asset.
+- Any user can submit a bid for any asset on the web directly to the network.

-Users send the bid amount to the contract with their bid.
+- Users send the bid amount to the contract with their bid and a valid asset object.

-Bids can only be accepted by an owner.
+- Bids can only be accepted or rejected by an owner.

-Once a bid is accepted the amount is transferred to the owner, the token is minted and transferred to the bidder, and the owner is updated.
+- Once a bid is accepted, the amount is transferred to the owner, the token is minted and transferred to the bidder, and the owner is updated to the bidder.

+[TODO] Investigate auction designs where bids are collected for tokens before they are minted

 ## Examples

 ### Websites
 - the right to edit the website
-- the right to control access
+- the right to control access to the website
+- the right to manage website domain

-### Interfaces
+### Applications & Interfaces
 - the right to edit the application
-- the right to access functions
+- the right to access application functions
+- the right to access application storage
-- the right to control access to functions
+- the right to control access to application functions and/or storage

 ### Hosted Media
 - the right to upload
 - the right to edit the media
 - the right to edit the media's metadata
 - the right to edit the media's source file
-- the right to write
+- the right to write to the page where media is displayed
+- the right to control playback of media
-- the right to control access
+- the right to control access to the media

 # Design